seaasses/address-artisan/README.md

 ```

 where:
-- `xpub_path'` is the derivation path provided by the user (that should be hardened)
+- `xpub_path'`: the derivation path provided by the user (that should be hardened)
-- `random_number` is a number randomly generated to get a different key space for each run.
+- `random_number`: a number randomly generated to get a different key space for each run.
 Less than 0' (0x80000000)
-- `<n derivation paths>` 1 or more derivation paths that will expand when exausting the key space.
+- `<n derivation paths>`: 1 or more derivation paths that will expand when exausting the key space.
 Each less than 0' (0x80000000)
-- `0` is the constant 0 (0x00)
+- `0`: the constant 0 (0x00), helps to get the address on a BIP44 compliant wallet
-- `address_index` is the index of the address in the account, less or equal to `max_depth` cli argument
+- `address_index`: the index of the address in the account, less than `max_depth` cli argument

-By leaving the second last derivation path as 0, BIP44 compliant wallets will correctly recognize the vanity address as the `address_index`th receive address if the inputed path in the wallet is `xpub_path / radom_number / <n derivation paths>`
+By leaving the second last derivation path as 0, BIP44 compliant wallets will correctly recognize the vanity address as the `address_index`th receive address if the inputed path in the wallet is `xpub_path / radom_number / <n derivation paths>`.
+See [BIP44 compliance](#bip44-compliance) for more details.

 ## Example